processing/p5.js/contributor_docs/fes_reference_dev_notes.md

 ````
 ##### Description
 `_friendlyFileLoadError()` is called by the `loadX()` functions if there is an error during file loading.

+Generates and prints a friendly error message using key: `fes.fileLoadError.*`.

 This function generates and displays friendly error messages if a file fails to load correctly.
 It also checks and produces a warning if the size of a file is too large to load.